Healthy, low sugar crème brûlée recipe using only four whole ingredients as traditionally practiced for creamy decadence loaded with healthy fats.

 It’s Friday afternoon.
 You’ve just looked at the calendar and suddenly realized that your vegetarian friends of many years are coming to dinner.

 No worries.
 Just serve a nice veggie stir fry cooked in store-bought or homemade ghee or expeller-pressed coconut oil and whip up creme brulee for dessert.
 You won’t miss having meat with the main meal at all because creme brulee is loaded with healthy fats that will satiate you and your guests completely without an overload of sugar that will leave you groggy the next morning.

-Creme Brulee made the traditional way with full fat cream and loads of egg yolks is nothing short of creamy decadence, but you can serve it knowing that it is a very healthy ending to your dinner party too.
+Creme brulee made the traditional way with full-fat cream and loads of egg yolks is nothing short of creamy decadence, but you can serve it knowing that it is a very healthy ending to your dinner party too.

 Beat egg yolks with coconut sugar (sucanat may be substituted if desired) until smooth and well blended.
 Beat vanilla and hot cream into yolk mixture.

-To serve, sprinkle 1 rounded teaspoon Rapadura or Sucanat over the top of each.
+To serve, sprinkle 1 rounded teaspoon of coconut sugar or sucanat over the top of each.
 Place under the broiler until the sugar melts, being careful not to burn (it melts very quickly!).
-Let the casseroles cool and then return to refrigerator until melted sugar forms a crust.
+Let the ramekins cool and then return to refrigerator until melted sugar forms a crust.
 Serve very cold.